airr-community/common-repo-wg/recommendations.md

 4. Clear access rules and controls; and
 5. An entry (with metadata) in one or more indices.

-**Recommendation 10: Hosting data subject to data protection** Repositories that choose to host data that is subject to special protection under applicable data protection laws, should allow controlled access to the protected data to the extent permitted by legislation and the informed consent by the subject.
-Controlling access to protected data should not impede access to non-protected data also hosted by a repository.
-In addition, to ensure the findability of protected data, reporitories should allow searches across the non-protected metadata of such data sets.
+**Recommendation 10: Hosting data in compliance with local laws.**
+Repositories that host data whose access and use are limited by local laws (e.g., privacy/health information) and institutional review/research ethics boards (e.g., respect for participant consent) should enable controlled access and use to the extent permissible.
+Repositories should enable the findability of such protected data via non-protected associated metadata.
+Controlled access should not impede access to non-protected data also hosted by a repository.

 AIRR Data Commons - A System of Distributed Repositories Supported by a Centralized Registry